Robust 3DGS-based SLAM via Adaptive Kernel Smoothing: Method

 \subsection{Gaussian Representation and Differentiable Rendering.}

-Using a 3D Gaussian set as the explicit scene representation, the robustness of the rendering process is optimized through the CB-KNN correction mechanism, while preserving the differentiable property of 3DGS to support end-to-end pose and map optimization.
-This subsection is elaborated from three dimensions: Gaussian parameter definition, rendering pipeline design, and image generation.
+We employ a collection of 3D Gaussians as an explicit scene representation.
+To enhance the robustness of the tracking process, we integrate the CB-KNN correction mechanism into the rendering pipeline while strictly preserving the differentiability of 3DGS to support end-to-end pose and map optimization.
+This subsection details our approach across three dimensions: the definition of Gaussian parameters, the design of the rendering pipeline, and the generation of smoothed image modalities.

-\textbf{3D Gaussian Map Representation.} We represent the scene on the map using a set of 3D Gaussians \(G = \{g_1, g_2, \ldots, g_N\}\).
-A single Gaussian is denoted as \(g_i = (u_i, \sigma_i, r_i, c_i)\), where \(u_i \in \mathbb{R}^3\) represents the center position of the Gaussian; \(\sigma_i \in [0, 1]\) denotes the opacity; \(r_i\) represents the Gaussian radius; and \(c_i\) denotes the view-independent RGB color.
-Here, we use view-independent colors to satisfy the isotropy of the Gaussian distribution.
-We still adopt the radial decay function of the Gaussian distribution proposed in the literature\cite{kerbl20233d}:
+\textbf{3D Gaussian Map Representation.} The scene is represented by a set of 3D Gaussians ${G} = \{g_1, g_2, \dots, g_N\}$.
+Each individual Gaussian $g_i$ is defined by a tuple $(\mu_i, \sigma_i, r_i, c_i)$, where $\mu_i \in \mathbb{R}^3$ denotes the world-space center position, $\sigma_i \in [0, 1]$ represents the opacity, $r_i$ is the Gaussian radius, and $c_i$ specifies the view-independent RGB color.
+We adopt view-independent colors to ensure the isotropy of the Gaussian distribution, facilitating more stable optimization.
+Following \cite{3dgs}, the spatial influence of a Gaussian is characterized by a radial decay function:

-All Gaussian parameters ($u_i, \sigma_i, r_i, c_i$) in the map are referred to as original parameters.
-In subsequent CB-KNN correction, modifications are only applied to the temporary parameters during the rendering phase, without retroactively altering the original map.
+Crucially, the parameters $(\mu_i, \sigma_i, r_i, c_i)$ stored in the map are treated as the canonical parameters.
+The subsequent CB-KNN corrections are applied exclusively to transient parameters during the rendering phase, ensuring that the underlying global map remains unaltered and consistent.